Xqhare/neith/README.md

 The `execute()` function uses Neithql or nql, a very simple and basic implementation of some sql syntax.
 With the last function you can save the current state of the database to disc.
 If you are not running in ram-mode that is.

+Note that Neith always returns something for each call.
+In most operations this is a simple success message containg a `true` boolean.
+The boolean wrapped by the `SuccessMessage` type does not matter; It can also contain the data queried, or an Error encountered during execution.
+For this reason, it is recommended that you bind every query to a variable, marking it with `_` if you want to ignore the returned value.

 ### Connecting
 It is called with the `connection(path)` function, the returned type is the connection to the database.